dannydes/ksu-so-scrapper/README.md

 Open your CLI, navigate to the repo's directory and enter `` node ksu-so-scrapper ``.

 Windows users can simply run `` appstart.bat `` in the repo's root directory.

+## Enjoy
+If you get a positive notification like this after running:
+`` Successfully downloaded to organisations.csv! ``
+and you have followed all instructions here, you should find the details in `` organisations.csv ``, under the root folder.
+Feel free to open the file using your favorite spreadsheet application. :)